-usable spaces; (b) existing improvements complying with current building and amenity standards in
+- (a) boundaries that offer regular lot shapes and usable spaces; - (b) existing improvements complying with current building and amenity standards in relation to boundary setbacks.

 Note - This may require buildings or structures to bemodified, relocated or demolished to meet setback standards, resolve encroachments and the like.